honestydeveloper/ksy-electron-process-manager/README.md

 ```

 ## Options
-`openProcessManager` function can take options in paramters
+`processManager.open` function can take options in paramters

 #### options.defaultSorting
 **defaultSorting.how**: `'ascending' | 'descending'`